neiram44/neiram44.github.io_archive/about/index.md

 comments: false
 ---

-Just a quick summary about different ways to find my work
+Just a quick summary about different ways to find my work.

+If you want to get in touch please feel free to write me.